 Licensed Vocational Nursing

-The licensed vocational nursing program is a twelve-month program offered every year, January through December (including summer session).
-Current California Certified Nursing Assistants who have completed program prerequisites are eligible to apply.
+The LVN program is a twelve-month program offered every year, January through December (including summer session).
+Current California Certified Nursing Assistants (CNAs) who have completed program prerequisites are eligible to apply.
 The curriculum is designed to prepare the CNA to become an LVN.
-Clinical practice takes place in our labs, local hospitals and medical care facilities.
+Clinical practice takes place in our labs, local hospitals, and medical care facilities.

-The LVN Nursing Application Period will be available online from April 1-June 30 of every year.
+The LVN Program Application Period will be available online from April 1-June 30 of every year.

 The applications need to be delivered or postmarked by June 30 (end of application period) to be eligible.
-Status letters will be mailed out end of July. (no phone calls regarding status will be given out over the phone)
+Status letters will be mailed out at the end of July.
+(Note: Information regarding the status of an application will not be provided over the phone or email)

-- Possess a current California CNA certification or Psychiatric Technician License
+- Must possess a current, valid, and unencumbered California CNA certification or Psychiatric Technician License

 - Must have completed the following courses or equivalent with a grade of C or better: